cuatromedios/kusikusi3/README.md

 php artisan migrate:refresh --seed
 ```

-(The `--seed` parameter is used to populate the database with initial data.)
+The `--seed` parameter is used to populate the database with initial data.
+You may need to use `composer dumpautoload` before if any migration files are added or changed.

 ## Contributing